-2. The readiness assurance process continues at the start of class when individual students complete a brief multiple-choice test (Step 2) based on the self-study assignment, assuring enough knowledge readiness to

-- 3. To help identify and clarify misunderstandings, each team of students then retakes the same brief multiplechoice test, discussing questions within the team to reach a consensus answer (Step 3).
+- 1. Students start the readiness assurance process by studying materials suggested by the instructor before class (Step 1, in red above) to cover the basic facts, concepts and vocabulary necessary to discuss the topic.
+This may involve reading assignments, taped lectures, practice-problems, pre-class learning objectives and other self-study activities. - The readiness assurance process continues at the start of class when individual students complete a brief multiple-choice test (Step 2) based on the selfstudy assignment, assuring enough knowledge readiness to begin discussing the key concepts.
+This is called the Individual Readiness Assurance Test (iRAT). - To help identify and clarify misunderstandings, each team of students then retakes the same brief multiple- choice test, discussing questions within the team to reach a consensus answer (Step 3).
 This is called the Team Readiness Assurance Test (tRAT). - 4.
 The question key is then revealed to the students and if a team wishes to challenge a keyed answer or offer a different interpretation of a question, the team may submit a written appeal (Step 4) to the instructor for later review. - 5.
 The professor then leads a classroom discussion encouraging interaction between teams (or offers a brief focused lecture when needed) to clarify the fundamental concepts intended from the readiness assignment (Step 5).
 This discussion prepares the class for the more challenging questions coming later in the in-class team applications.
 The instructor may also choose to address appeals at this point if it helps enrich the classroom discussion; otherwise appeals are reviewed with the team after class or by email.